 Content mapping guide

 In addition to the offer information, it’s now possible in ChannelEngine to forward the content to the marketplaces.
 This takes a little more effort than the offer information.
-The offer information is forwarded directly from the feed to the various marketplaces, but for the content, a few things have to be mapped first.
 This guide explains how to map the categories and their attributes.

 Necessities for content mapping